-You should import your product details into inFlow Cloud first before importing Bill of Materials.
-Once you’ve done so, your file would need to look like this:
+Before getting started, we advise you to import your product details into inFlow first before importing the Bill of Materials.

-FinishedItem: This is the item name/code of the finished product.
+FinishedProduct: This is the product name/code of the finished product.
 You’ll need to repeat this in the next rows for each component.
-In the example above, 9400 has 2 components (20101 and 46101) so it’ll take up 2 rows.
+In the example above, 9400 has two components (20101 and 46101), so it’ll take up two rows.

-ComponentItem: This is the item name/code of the component product.
+ComponentProduct: This is the product name/code of the component product.

-Quantity: This is the quantity of the ComponentItem needed in order to make 1 of the finished product.
-In the example above, 1 unit of 9400 requires 2 units of 20101 and 1 unit of 46101.
+Quantity: This is the quantity of the ComponentProduct needed in order to make 1 of the finished product.
+In the example above, 1 unit of 9400 requires two units of 20101 and one unit of 46101.

 Once you have your list open in Excel, make sure it’s saved as a CSV.
 To do so: